 This year's conference featured thought-provoking topics on web accessibility including: Accommodating Online Learning: Much More than Captions; Developing a Procurement Policy - From Soup to Nuts; Accessible Design is Sustainable Design and sessions that highlight research and data-based practices.

-While the key takeaways from each presentation and talk were varied, our team noticed several overarching takeaways from our week spent at AHEAD:
+While the key takeaways from each presentation and talk were varied, our team noticed several Higher education professionals and leaders in accessibility gather for the annual Association on Higher Education and Disability conference.
+This year's conference featured thought-provoking topics on web accessibility.
+Here are some of the overarching takeaways from our week spent at AHEAD.

 Advocating for Accessibility.
-One topic that was continually addressed across multiple presentations was the need for universities to achieve buy in from their organization in order to allocate budget and resources to address issues in web accessibility and remain compliant.
+One topic that was continually addressed across multiple presentations was the need for universities to achieve buy-in from their organization in order to allocate budget and resources to address issues in web accessibility and remain compliant.
 As we have worked with clients across higher ed, government, non-profit, and businesses of all sizes, the same is often true.
-Unfortunately, web accessibility is often an after thought in the web development process and may not be addressed until there is either 1. a legal compliant filed or 2. an issue raised by someone who is up to speed on the latest ADA or WCAG 2.0 guidelines.
+Unfortunately, web accessibility is often an afterthought in the web development process and may not be addressed until there is either 1. a legal complaint filed or 2. an issue raised by someone who is up to speed on the latest ADA or WCAG 2.0 guidelines.